toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 ### Syntax

 Svelte has what is (to my mind) an advantage over React in that it bundles component markup, logic, and styling into single files.
-VueJS employs this technique as well, and I've always found it lacking in React.
+VueJS employs this technique as well, and I've always found it much more convenient than trying to parse these elements into separate files - as is suggested but not demanded by React.

+Svelte also allows developers to employ TypeScript and SCSS within these single-file components, though this feature (as we'll see) is touch-and-go at present.

+### State management

+In reading about Svelte I've felt like mention of the library's state management solutions remain.